azophy/twitter-go-zero-100kRPS/articles/2-from-zero-to-1k-rps.md

   - `docker compose exec tester wrk -c 100 -t 10 --latency http://app:3000/api` -> small
   - `docker compose exec tester wrk -c 500 -t 50 --latency http://app:3000/api` -> large. notice the number of connection & num of threads
 - are we done? lets check for DB-related APIs
+  - first lets try inserting our web with some data
+  - run wrk for our posts list endpoint
+    - `docker compose exec tester wrk -c 500 -t 50 --latency http://app:3000/api/posts`
+    - result, I only got ~1k RPS. if we see the server log, we also see something like: `pq: sorry, too many clients already`.
+  - now lets test our posts insert endpoint
+    - wrk support lua scripting for create POST from request
+    - `docker compose exec tester wrk -c 500 -t 50 -s tests/wrk-post.lua --latency http://app:3000/api/posts`
+    - this time, I only get ~200 RPS. way worse then the previous endpoint's result
+  - its clear that there are lots to do before we could reach 100k RPS for real-world scenario
 - now lets do breakpoint test
   - `docker compose exec tester /app/k6 run tests/k6-breakpoint.js`
   - the result would be much smaller because of the efficiency of both tools (wrk vs k6). how they count it would also be much different